AnyBlok/anyblok-book/en/02_project/02_cookiecutter.md

 ```

-We saw how to bootstrap an AnyBlok project and run it without explaining
+We learned how to bootstrap an AnyBlok project and run it without explaining
-what are each components, if you want to go further, keep reading!
+what each component is, if you want to go further, keep reading!

 [cookiecutter]: https://github.com/AnyBlok/cookiecutter-anyblok-project